Runaway (Kanye West song)

-"Runaway" is a song by American rapper Kanye West featuring fellow American rapper Pusha T, released as the second single from the former's fifth studio album, My Beautiful Dark Twisted Fantasy (2010).
-The song was written by the artists alongside Emile, Jeff Bhasker, Mike Dean, and Malik Yusef with the first three co-producing it with West.
-The composition features repetitive piano riffs, intricate samples and a production style with several similarities to West's previous album 808s & Heartbreak (2008).
-Described as a deeply personal song, it expresses West's thoughts on his failed relationships and his acceptance of the media's perception of him.
-Lyrically, the song explores criticism aimed at West in the past.
+"Runaway" is a song by American rapper Kanye West featuring fellow American rapper Pusha T. It was released on October 4, 2010, as the second single from the former's fifth studio album, My Beautiful Dark Twisted Fantasy (2010).
+The song was written by the artists alongside Emile Haynie, Jeff Bhasker, Mike Dean, and Malik Yusef, with the first three providing additional production.
+A progressive rap song with pop, R&B, and art rock elements, "Runaway" begins with an isolated piano melody that repeats one note.
+Lyrically, the song expresses West's thoughts on his failed relationships and his acceptance of the media's perception of him.
+Pusha T provides a second verse, which provides a harsher tone compared to West's heartfelt and melodic verse.

-Before the song's premiere at the 2010 MTV Video Music Awards, it generated substantial public interest due to what had happened the year prior at the 2009 MTV Video Music Awards.
-West's performance at its premiere received positive reviews, with the full song being released online on October 4, 2010.
+Before the song's premiere at the 2010 MTV Video Music Awards, "Runaway" generated substantial public interest due to its lyrical relation to West's interrupting of Taylor Swift at the 2009 MTV Video Music Awards.
+West's performance at its premiere received positive reviews.
 The song itself received universal acclaim from music critics and was listed amongst the best songs of the year by several publications, including MTV, Pitchfork, Rolling Stone, Complex, New York Post, amongst others.
-Critics praised the song for its sincere subject matter, the openness of the song, and the soulful, clean production.
-The song quickly became one of the best-reviewed singles and is considered a tour-de-force by West, who was then considered to be at the peak of his artistry.
-Critics noted that the track solidified West's commercial comeback with the public.
+Critics praised the song for its emotional subject matter and ambitious production.
+The song quickly became one of the best-reviewed singles, with critics noting that the track solidified West's commercial comeback with the public.
 The song has since appeared on multiple decade-end and all-time lists as one of the greatest songs of all time, including at number 25 on Rolling Stone's list of The 500 Greatest Songs of All Time in 2021 and again in 2024.

-The song debuted and peaked on the Billboard Hot 100 at position 12 and is the centerpiece of Runaway, a 35-minute short film featuring the majority of songs from My Beautiful Dark Twisted Fantasy.
+"Runaway" debuted and peaked at number twelve on the Billboard Hot 100 and serves as the centerpiece of Runaway, a 35-minute short film featuring the majority of songs from My Beautiful Dark Twisted Fantasy.
 The song's nearly ten-minute music video features ballet dancers performing elaborate choreography.
-The music video received mostly positive reviews from music critics, who praised the scope of the video, the degree of creativity and the production design.
-As of April 2024, the music video has received over 100 million views on YouTube.
+The music video received mostly positive reviews from music critics, who praised the scope of the video, the degree of creativity, and the production design.
+As of May 2026, the cut and extended versions of the music video have overall received over 244 million views on YouTube.